 Marian C. FinanM.D.

-Marian C. Finan, M.D. has been engaged in the practice of dermatopathology in the Atlanta area since 1987.
-She founded the lab as Finan Dermatopathology Laboratory in 1994 and served as the laboratory director for its first two decades of existence.
-Additionally, she taught and actively signed out cases at Grady Memorial Hospital for ten years as an Assistant Professor of Pathology and Dermatology.
-She currently serves as an Adjunct Assistant Professor of Dermatology at Emory University School of Medicine.
-She has held leadership positions in several organizations, including having served as President of the Georgia Society of Dermatology and Dermatologic Surgery, President and Secretary–Treasurer of the Atlanta Association for Dermatology and Dermatologic Surgery, Treasurer of the Georgia Dermatology Network, and a member of the FDA Dermatologic Drugs Advisory Committee.
+Marian C. Finan, M.D. founded the lab as Finan Dermatopathology Laboratory in 1994 and served as the laboratory director for its first two decades of existence.
+Her vision, diligence, and primary concern for diagnostic excellence and high quality patient care has shaped the mission of our dermatopathology practice.
+She had significant impact and influence on dermatopathology and dermatology in Atlanta and Georgia during her thirty-three years of practice.
+During her long esteemed career, she was involved in resident teaching and active patient care at Grady Memorial Hospital as an Assistant Professor of Pathology and Dermatology.
+She also served as an Adjunct Assistant Professor of Dermatology at Emory University School of Medicine.
+Dr. Finan held leadership positions in several organizations, including having served as President of the Georgia Society of Dermatology and Dermatologic Surgery, President and Secretary–Treasurer of the Atlanta Association for Dermatology and Dermatologic Surgery, Treasurer of the Georgia Dermatology Network, and a member of the FDA Dermatologic Drugs Advisory Committee.

 See Dr. Finan’s published works here.